yogidevendra/docs/docs/dtgateway_security.md

 # PAM

-PAM is Pluggable Authentication Module.
-It is a Linux system equivalent of JAAS where applications call the generic PAM interface and the actual authentication implementations called PAM modules are specified using configuration files.
+PAM (Pluggable Authentication Module) is a Linux system equivalent of JAAS where applications call the generic PAM interface and the actual authentication implementations called PAM modules are specified using configuration files.
 PAM is the login authentication mechanism in Linux so it can be used for example to authenticate and use local Linux user accounts in Gateway.
-If organizations have configured other PAM modules they can be used in Gateway as well.
+If organizations have configured other PAM modules, they can be used in Gateway as well.

 PAM is implemented in C language and has a C API.
 JPam is a Java PAM bridge